 On October 10, 2018, OHI executed an investment agreement with alpha-cannabis® Pharma GmbH ("ACG") pursuant to which the Company acquired 8,333 common shares of ACG, representing a 25% stake in the capital of ACG, for aggregate proceeds of €1,625 (\$2,436).
-Established in 2016, ACG is a privately-held company that is strategically positioned to serve the German medical cannabis market, which is quickly becoming one of the largest markets for medical cannabis in the world.
+Established in 2016, ACG is a privately-held company that is strategically positioned to serve the German medical cannabis market.

 The Company has a commitment to deliver additional consideration of up to €875 in the form of OHI shares contingent on the achievement of certain gross margin-based milestones.
-The Company has estimated the fair value of these contingent shares as €649 (\$972) as of the investment date and has included a corresponding long-term liability as a contingent liability in the statement of financial position.
-At February 28, 2019, the Company revalued the contingent liability and recorded a corresponding loss in the statement of operations of \$646.
+The Company has estimated the fair value of these contingent shares as €649 (\$972) as of the investment date and has included a corresponding long-term liability as a contingent share consideration in the statement of financial position.
+At May 31, 2019, the Company revalued the contingent liability and recorded a corresponding loss in the statement of operations of \$1,009 for the nine months ended.